Working in partnership with cohort studies

 CASE-RICH POPULATION COHORTS

-These studies follow adults into their seventies, eighties, and some beyond – a stage in life when the risk of dementia increases.
+These studies follow adults into their 70s, 80s, and beyond – a stage in life when the risk of dementia increases.
 Researchers can identify risk and protective factors associated with dementia from these cohorts, as well as study disease progression.

 PRODROMAL POPULATION COHORTS

-These studies follow adults in their forties and fifties, mainly before clinical symptoms of dementia appear (prodromal).
+These studies follow adults in their 40s and 50s, mainly before clinical symptoms of dementia appear (prodromal).
 Data from this stage helps researchers understand the risk and protective factors that contribute to dementia.
 They also support researchers studying early disease progression.

 DEMENTIA CASE COHORTS